mraleph/mraleph.github.com/_posts/2015-11-02-crankshaft-vs-arguments-object.md

 fac(1, 10, 1);
 {% endhighlight %}

-While I believe that an optimization like this is within reach for most JS VMs I still think that if your to-JavaScript compiler emits the first version of the code and not the second then maybe it's time to implement a real optimization pass *in* your compiler - instead of waiting for JS VMs to do it.
+While I believe that an optimization like this is within reach for most JS VMs I still think that if your to-JavaScript compiler emits the first version of the code and not the second then maybe it's time to implement a real optimization pass *in* your compiler - instead of waiting for JS VMs to do it (especially given that JS VMs are likely to shift focus towards optimizing rest parameters and spread operator - given their more reasonable nature).

 Even when we look closely at the code like this: